Get insider access

 While its range is impressive, it's still just a standalone router.
 If your home is especially large and you can't place the router centrally because of where your internet cable enters the house, don't worry—it's compatible with both OneMesh and EasyMesh, meaning you can create a mesh network with compatible routers and range extenders.
 Its biggest drawback is that since it's Wi-Fi 6, it doesn't have a 6GHz band, so if you have cutting-edge Wi-Fi 6E or 7 devices, they can't reach their top speeds.

-The budget router category is quite crowded, with prices frequently fluctuating.
-The TP-Link Archer AX20 is a better router and is often on sale for about $65, which is an excellent buy.
-More expensive mid-range routers are often available to buy used or as an Amazon warehouse deal at a discount.
-If you're comfortable buying a used router or one with minor cosmetic damage, you can usually pick up a TP-Link Archer AX55 for around the same price as the AX10.
-Both of those routers offer measurably better performance in a similar package.
+The budget router category is crowded, with fluctuating prices and stock.
+If this router isn't available for its best price of around $55, the TP-Link Archer AX10 delivers similar performance for usually only a couple more dollars.
+More expensive mid-range routers are often available to buy used, refurbished, or as an Amazon warehouse deal at a discount.
+If you're comfortable buying a used router or one with minor cosmetic damage, you can usually pick up our mid-range pick, the AX55, for around the same price as the AX20.

 Check out our best budget and cheap routers article for more budget picks.